code-423n4/2023-03-zksync/README.md

 | [contracts/KnownCodesStorage.sol](contracts/KnownCodesStorage.sol) | 63 | | |
 | [contracts/SystemContext.sol](contracts/SystemContext.sol) | 62 | | |
 | [contracts/L1Messenger.sol](contracts/L1Messenger.sol) | 24 | | |

-## Out of scope

-The protocol, while conceptually complete, contains some known issues which will be resolved very soon.

-- Fee modeling is generally not ready, i.e. the final pricing of the opcodes, refunds for transactions (i.e. refunding users for any gas unused during the execution).
-- Most certainly we'll add some kind of default implementation for the contracts in the kernel space (i.e. if called, they wouldn't revert but behave like an EOA).

 ## Scoping Details
 ```